Zeusomos/bonds/README.md

 Is done like quest, very interesting!

 # Rainfall
-In RainFall we mostly deal with reverse engineering: use `objdu
+In RainFall we mostly deal with reverse engineering: use `objdump`, `gdb`, write code in order to find exploitations there.
+Each binary we have has a SUID bit and is created by